 - What happens if you break the leg the same way again?

 The rod is actually breakable, so certain forces might be able to break both the rod and leg.
 My guess is that in a similar accident the bone would hold up and my ankle or knee would sustain more damage.

 - Do you feel it in your leg when a storm is coming?

+No. At first I couldn't tell because there was always a varying amount of pain in my ankle.
 Now that things have settled down, I'm sure that I don't notice the weather.

 - Does your leg get really cold in the winter?

+No. I've heard stories of people with plates on their bones whose skin turns blue when it's cold.
 I haven't felt anything, as the rod is deep within my leg.

 - Is your leg Bionic now?

 Whether intramedullary rods should be removed or left in place is a subject of some debate in the medical community.
 Thomas Anthony, a visitor to this page, has compiled some information about studies and statistics related to nail removal, and kindly shared this information with me.
 Thank you Tom!